I’ve always been lively, even obnoxious at times; it’s just who I am.

 For breakfast.

-Then I decided to pain my front door at seven in the morning.
+Then I decided to paint my front door at 7:00 a.m.

-I even wrote a post advocating the necessity for a John Hughes Museum.
+I even wrote a blog post arguing for the creation of a John Hughes Museum.

-But, despite the fact that a fellow blogger provided me with a lead, I failed to form a strategy or establish a starting place.
+Despite the fact that a fellow blogger provided me with a lead, I was unable to develop a strategy or establish a starting point.

-Because of googling teddy bear dogs, painting front doors, eating ice cream for breakfast, and being an asshole to my family.
+Because I was googling teddy bear dogs, painting front doors, eating ice cream for breakfast, and being an asshole to my family.

 I’VE BEEN BUSY, PEOPLE.

-Meanwhile, I have children who live at home as I go through this change of life.
+Meanwhile, I have children who live at home while I go through this transition.

-I literally said the other day to my husband and kids the other day, “I QUIT!
-I AM PUTTING IN MY TWO WEEKS NOTICE!
-LOOK AT ME!
-I AM TAKING OFF MY NAME TAG!
+I literally said to my husband and kids the other day, “I QUIT!”
+I AM GIVING MY TWO WEEKS NOTICE!
+I AM REMOVING MY NAME TAG!
 PUNCHING OUT AT THE TIME CLOCK!
 BYE.”

-I said it, but I don’t think anyone heard me.
+I said it, but no one seemed to hear me.

-When I went in for my gynecologist appointment recently, she listened to my symptoms and said, “Well, your numbers in the fall showed you were in the pre-menopause range, so you are most like in it now.”
+When I went to see my gynecologist recently, she listened to my symptoms and said, “Well, your numbers in the fall showed you were in the pre-menopause range, so you are most likely in it now.”

-Apparently, you can still get your period while “in” menopause, ladies.
+Ladies, it appears that you can still get your period while “in” menopause.

-It takes us YEARS to jump off the metaphorical hormone cliff.
+Oh, and it takes us YEARS to jump off the metaphorical menopause cliff.

 The day I found out I was entering into menopause, it was 70 degrees and sunny.

-I drove home with the sunroof open, blasting Siouxie and The Banshees, and crying loudly.
+I drove home with the sunroof open, blasting Siouxie and The Banshees, and crying uncontrollably.

 The day I found out I was entering into menopause, I registered my youngest daughter for second grade, made the best spaghetti of my life, and wrote a really hard email to her teacher.

-The day I found out I was entering into menopause, I didn’t go to my oldest daughter’s soccer game because I was upset at her; the first time in her life I have ever done that.
-Because of assholery.
+The day I found out I was entering into menopause, I skipped my oldest daughter’s soccer game because I was upset with her; it was the first time that I’d skipped a game.
+Because, assholery.

-And then I went to bed at 7:30, but I didn’t actually fall asleep until 9.
-Because I felt awful about not going to that soccer game.
+Then I went to bed at 7:30, but I didn’t fall asleep until 9 p.m.
+Because I felt terrible about missing that soccer game.

-Yesterday was Mother’s Day and I avoided social media for the most part because it was simply too much.
+Yesterday was Mother’s Day, and I spent the majority of the day avoiding social media because it was simply too much.

-I still have my mommy thankfully, and I called her first thing in the morning.
+Fortunately, I still have my mother, and I called her first thing in the morning.

-We talked about the old days, how it’s been a good ten years since we’ve lived near each other on a Mother’s Day.
+We reminisced about how it had been a good ten years since we’d lived near each other on Mother’s Day.

-I miss her every day, but it hurts more on certain days.
+Every day, I miss her, but it hurts more on certain days.

-I got to sit with my 15-year-old on the couch, legs interlocked, as she asked me questions about clothing and dating.
+I also got to sit on the couch with my 15-year-old, legs interlocked, as she quizzed me on fashion and dating.

-Then my teenager, who never shows that she needs us, said: “Well, I do want to have kids, so I will always bring mine.”
+Then Anna, who is an independent teen and who never seems to need us, then said, “Well, I do want to have kids, so I will always bring mine.”

 I soaked it all in.

-And someday, it’s okay if they don’t and they have their own families.
+And it’s okay if they have their own families someday.

-I will cherish it for the rest of my every days.
+I will cherish it for the rest of my days.

 Omg I needed this!
 Great read!